 If you're looking for further information on how specific features and functionality play out in OpenCRM, why not click to check out our webinars?watch now

 What’s the best option?

-To be honest, the benefits and drawbacks to are clear, so it really comes down to what is best for your business.
+The benefits and drawbacks to are clear, so it is down to what is best for your business.

 We personally use OpenCRM Campaigns to manage all of our bulk emailing and marketing.
 Because we do all of our marketing ourselves and already know the system, the benefit to us is clear: a campaigning option that is part and parcel of our CRM system is the right fit for us.

-When I send an email out, I know who clicked on something and can follow up with them directly if I need to.
+When I send an email, I know who clicked on something and can follow up with them directly.